arqtv/QBOX/SetupGuide.md

 :~ $ cd panel-mipi-dbi

-4. Copy the bin file for LCD-3 to the /lib/firmware directory
+4. Copy the binary file for LCD-2 to the /lib/firmware directory removing mipi-dbi- from the filename for convenience.

 :~/panel-mipi-dbi $ sudo scp mipi-dbi-st7789vl.bin /lib/firmware/st7789vl.bin